View Categories

 • Lack of a market for industrial goods.

-• Many other socio-psychological factors which acted as negative forces for the proper industrialisation of the Indian economy.
+• Many other socio-psychological factors that acted as negative forces for the proper industrialisation of the Indian economy.

 The obvious choice for India would have been the agriculture sector as the prime moving force of the Indian economy because:

-• The country was having the natural resource of fertile land which was fit for cultivation.
+• Abundance of Fertile Land: The country was having the natural resource of fertile land which was fit for cultivation.

 • Human capital did not require any kind of higher training.